 The Gold Bug 2 in Action

 Here is an example of what I mean.
 I met with a friend of mine a while back who metal detects in the California Mother Lode, an area that has certainly produced many large nuggets throughout the years.
-He never sells his gold, so needless to say he has a very impressive collection of gold.
+He never sells his gold, so needless to say he has a very impressive collection.